-- Part One of 'Keeping Children Safe in Education' DfE, (2022)

-- Appendix A of 'Keeping Children safe in Education' DfE, (2022)

-- Safeguarding Policy

-- Staff Code of Conduct

-- Children Missing Education

-- The use of Mobile Technology & Digital Images Policy

-- Behaviour Policy

-- Confidentiality Policy
+- Part One of 'Keeping Children Safe in Education'DfE, (2024) - Appendix A of 'Keeping Children safe in Education' DfE, (2024) - Safeguarding Policy - Staff Code of Conduct (also applicable to volunteers) - Children Missing Education - The use of Mobile Technology & Digital Images Policy - Behaviour Policy - Confidentiality Policy

-You will also be required to complete a Volunteer Policy Declaration and an Emergency Contact via a google form, an electronic copy of each will be kept in school.
+You will also be required to complete a Volunteer Policy Declaration and an Emergency Contact Form via a google form.
+An electronic copy of each will be kept in school.